 Virginia’s career started in her early 20’s when she co-founded a youth-led non-profit in her hometown of Hartford, CT.
 There she organized current and former gang members and other at-risk youth and sought to provide them with a pathway out of a destructive lifestyle through leadership development and access to employment and educational opportunities.
 The idea for this work was formed out of her desire to create a change in her community because of her experience as a teenager living in one of the city’s most violent and gang-infested neighborhoods.

 Virginia has more than 20 years’ experience working in the non-profit sector and is a passionate activist and advocate for social justice.
 She graduated from the University of Maryland with a Bachelor’s degree in Communications.
-She is the mother of two awesome sons and lives in Maryland with her fiancé and her rescue dog Boss.
+She is the mother of two awesome sons and lives in Maryland with her rescue dog Boss.